maltaweel/eBayScraper/README.md

 <i>eBayScraper</i>

 1. src/gui
 This is a package with the GUI (simpleGUI.py) module.
 This GUI can be launched using the run.sh script.
 The GUI allows execution of the scraping, NER/dictionary analysis, removal of duplicate scarped data and output data of the NER/dictionary analysis, and creation of the summary shapefile for sellers.
 These functions can also be launched as discussed below or conducted via this GUI.
+The runNER.sh is launched by the option "Build NER Model," which makes the assumption that a .jar called NER_Run.jar executable jar has been created to run the NER model builder.
+This option should only be used if the jar is created.
+The runNER.sh may need modification to point to the correct path of the jar, depending where it is placed.
+Additional modifications to data inputs might be needed, as the NER model creator assums additional data paths (see NERProject below).

 2. src/merger